The 2019–2020 Fellowship competition is now open and will close on November 15, 2018.

 - A curriculum vitae summary, in PDF format, not to exceed four single-spaced pages

 - Two signed letters of recommendation that speak to the significance of the proposed project and the applicant’s ability to carry it out.
 Members of the United States Holocaust Memorial Council’s Academic Committee may not write letters of recommendation.
 Only two letters will be considered.
 Any additional letters will not be included in the applicant’s file.
 All application materials, including letters of recommendation for the 2019-2020 competition should be received on November 15, 2018, and come directly from the references, not from the applicant.
-Directions on how to submit letters of recommendation can be found within the online application system that will be made available on September 1, 2014.
+Directions on how to submit letters of recommendation will be e-mailed to the references only after the applicant "submits" their application.
+Please note the deadline for all materials.

 Successful project proposals should highlight the resources available at the Museum that scholars will need to access in order to support their research.
 An addendum listing these resources may be attached in addition to the five-page project proposal.
 Important resources may also be referenced in the body of the project proposal.
-To search across the Museum’s holdings please visit: http://collections.ushmm.org/search/.
+To search the Museum’s holdings, visit http://collections.ushmm.org/search/.

 Please direct inquiries to: